Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus

 \subsection{Case study: diamond network}

-In this subsection, we consider the diamond network from Figure~\ref{fig:toy-ff}, where two flows, assumed to be independent originally, separate and then rejoin.
-If we assume some kind of resource-sharing scheduling policy at server 0, then their respective outputs are dependent when interfering at server~3.
-Obviously, this network is not tree-reducible.
+Here, we consider the diamond network from Figure~\ref{fig:toy-ff}, where two originally independent flows separate and then rejoin.
+If we assume some kind of resource-sharing scheduling policy at server 0, then their outputs are dependent when interfering at server~3.
+This network is not tree-reducible.